-18 Chromebook keyboard shortcuts every student should know
+20 Chromebook keyboard shortcuts every student should know

 Google Drive/Docs shortcuts

-Google Drive and Google Docs have some pretty expansive keyboard shortcuts available to users on their websites, and while these aren't all Chromebook exclusive, they are certainly shortcuts worth knowing.
+Google Drive and Google Docs have some pretty expansive keyboard shortcuts available to users on their websites.
+While these aren't all Chromebook exclusive, they are certainly shortcuts worth knowing.

 Google Drive shortcuts

-- Document creation: Shift + T creates a new Doc, Shift + S creates a new Sheet, and Shift + F creates a new Folder, and if you're going to be using Google Drive for all your notes, homework, and random daydreaming stories throughout the year, create folders early and often to keep things organized.
+- Document creation: Shift + T creates a new Doc, Shift + S creates a new Sheet, and Shift + F creates a new Folder.
+If you're going to be using Google Drive for all your notes, homework, and random daydreaming stories throughout the year, create folders early and often to keep things organized.

 - Rename items: Tapping N pops up the window to rename the currently selected item.
 Naming screenshots and other randomly named images and downloaded attachments will help keep things better organized and easy to find in your Google Drive.